gitpod-io/website/src/routes/docs/beta/getting-started/index.md

 ## Installing a Browser Extension

-For convenience, there is Gitpod browser extension that works with Chromium-based browsers and Firefox.
-That includes Microsoft Edge, Brave, Chrome and possibly others.
+For convenience, there is Gitpod browser extension that works with Chromium-based browsers such as Microsoft Edge, Brave, Chrome, and others, and Firefox browser.
 The extension adds a Gitpod button on every project and branch across GitLab, GitHub, and Bitbucket so that you can easily open a new workspace for any existing project.
 ![Browser Extension](../../../static/images/docs/browser-extension-lense.png)

 Gitpod provides the extensions for the following browsers: